ezvezdov/musiclib/README.md

 # Usage

-You can simply download discograpy of artist using only YouTube API.
+You can simply download discography of artist (Spotify API by default).
 ```
 python musiclib.py
 >>> Please enter the path for music library: ...